wp-plugins/wpnewsman-newsletters/readme.txt

 3. Subscriber management.

 == Changelog ==

+= 1.6.2 =
+* Fixed: sending duplicate emails on systems with high load or slow database server.
+* Added: little UI improvement for the "To" field in the email editor.

 = 1.6.1 =
 * Added: CKEditor plugin support for editing WPML translated action pages.